SharedSmally/doc/spring/boot/bootWeb.md

 Request attributes (request-scoped variables) are objects of any type that are explicitly placed on the request object via a call to the setAttribute() method.
 They are retrieved via the getAttribute().
 Attributes are objects, not just a string, and can be placed in the request, session, or context objects.
 They can be set programaticly and retrieve them later.

+Parameter:
+- Read only
+- Contains submitted data
+- Strings

+Attribute:
+- Read/Write
+- Doesn't contain submitted data
+- Can be any Object

 ## Web Annotations
 - [API doc](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/package-summary.html)
 - [@RestController](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RestController.html)/TYPE: @Controller(class) + @ResponseBody(method)